Abdulmuhaiminnnn/Modern-Ecommerce-Platforms/README.md

 **2.4 Chaty:** [Chaty](https://wordpress.org/plugins/chaty/") is a Floating Chat Widget plugin that user can click on link to get more contact with the website

-**2.5PDF Invoices & Packing Slips for WooCommerce:**[PDF Invoices & Packing Slips for WooCommerce](https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/)
+**2.5 PDF Invoices & Packing Slips for WooCommerce:**[PDF Invoices & Packing Slips for WooCommerce](https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/) is a plugin for the WooCommerce e-commerce platform that allows store owners to automatically generate and send PDF invoices and packing slips to customers after they place an order.

+**2.6 WooCommerce PDF Invoices & Packing Slips Thai Language Pack:**[WooCommerce PDF Invoices & Packing Slips Thai Language Pack] Adds Thai font (Norasi) to WooCommerce PDF Invoices & Packing Slips

 # Project Overview
 - The project is about developing an E-Commerce Website for Maximan, a bakery shop.